-- Electronic records management modules.
+- Electronic records management applications.
 These modules should be a requirement for new recordkeeping applications which will assist University offices and employees manage their electronic records.

 - Digital storage.
 A trustworthy repository that will support the retention and preservation of authentic records is necessary for an effective electronic records program.

 - Education and training.
-The CRRG recognizes the need for awareness, education and training on electronic records management.
+URMAG recognizes the need for awareness, education and training on electronic records management.

 Strategic partnerships with information technology and other campus stakeholders will be needed to meet these challenges.
 The survivability of University archival records depends upon a collaborative infrastructure that supports electronic records management.
 By working together we can ensure the University's valuable information resources are organized, protected, retained, and remain accessible over time.